Search Term Clustering | Yext Hitchhikers Platform

 What are Clusters?

-Search Term Clustering automatically groups together Search Terms with similar meaning to make analyzing and understanding the questions consumers are asking on an Answers Experience easier.
+Search Term Clustering automatically groups together Search Terms with similar meaning to make analyzing and understanding the questions consumers are asking on a Search Experience easier.
 Imagine our Turtlehead Tacos site search has the following search terms in a certain period:

 - how do i check my gift card balance (30 sessions)